mrhunsaker/RShinyStapplet/README.md

 ### Reporting Bugs

+- Open an issue in the repository with a detailed description.
+- Include steps to reproduce, screenshots, and relevant error messages.
+- Accessibility and usability feedback is especially appreciated.

 If you find a bug, please [open an issue](https://github.com/your_username/StappletSHiny/issues) and provide a clear description of the issue, steps to reproduce it, and any relevant error messages.

 ---

 ## License

+Stapplet Shiny Suite is licensed under the Apache License, Version 2.0.
+See individual files for copyright and licensing details.

+---

+**Author:** Michael Ryan Hunsaker, M.Ed., Ph.D. (<hunsakerconsulting@gmail.com>)
+**Help & Documentation:** See [help.md](help.md) for module instructions and accessibility details.

+**Enjoy exploring statistics with Stapplet!**

 Distributed under the Apache 2.0 License.
 See `LICENSE` text below for more information.